 For the first one, start by packing your accessories.
 Gloves are essential for keeping you warm in the winter.
 You may also want a knit hat and scarf.

-For another merino wool item, I never travel without my J. Crew Tippi sweater.
+For another merino wool item, I never travel without my merino wool sweater.
 I love this one so much that I actually have it in a couple of different colors.

 Silk thermal underwear part of winter destination packing cube

 With all of these items, you have four days of outfits that you can wear again to make for eight days of outfits.
 For bottoms, I recommend a pair of jeans and a pair of black pants.
 You can also pack leggings for loungewear.

 Lastly, you’ll also want a down jacket.
 Even if you don’t have a packable down jacket, you’ll be amazed to find that you can still get it inside a packing cube.

 Tip: By sticking to merino wool fabric, from your scarf to hat and major clothing items, compressing will be a breeze in your winter packing cubes!

 As you can see, packing cubes make it easy to pack light—even if you’re traveling to multiple destinations with varying climates.